trawick/edurepo/SETUP.md

 Currently the playbook itself must be customized.
 For support of deploying on machines with differing requirements, the differences need to be extracted.

-After activing a `virtualenv` with Ansible installed:
+After activating a `virtualenv` with Ansible installed:

 ```
 $ cd src/ansible
 $ ansible-playbook deploy.yml -i inventory
 ```

+Check `deploy.yml` for details.
+In particular, note the overlay directory that must be created manually, and which corresponds to the manual steps described above which create files in the edurepo checkout.